GiovannaAndreucci/g2-2025-website/docs/_pages/example.markdown

   </vegachart>
 </div>

-In 2020, the number of publications concerning infectious diseases increased by almost 98%, and it is interesting to note that in the same year, the number of articles in the psychiatric field also nearly doubled (+84%).
+<strong>In 2020, the number of publications concerning infectious diseases increased by almost 98%, and it is interesting to note that in the same year, the number of articles in the psychiatric field also nearly doubled (+84%)</strong>.
 This data should also be interpreted as a possible effect of COVID-19 and the subsequent restrictions.

 ---